FAQs & Resources for Test Prep

 ACT - Find ACT test dates and registration deadlines.

-Test Information Release (TIR) – If available, pay the additional fee to receive a copy of the test and your student’s answers.
+My Answer Key (MAK) – If available, pay the additional fee to receive a copy of the test and your student’s answers.
 This is invaluable information for assessing their performance.

 Understanding the SAT & ACT